How to Install Ubuntu 20.04 LTS (Focal Fossa) Server

 This tutorial shows the installation of an Ubuntu 20.04 LTS base server in detail with many screenshots.
-The purpose of the guide is to show the basic installation of Ubuntu Xenial Xerus that can be used as a basis for the other Ubuntu tutorials here at howtoforge like our perfect server guides.
+The purpose of the guide is to show the installation of Ubuntu 20.04 LTS that can be used as the basis for our other Ubuntu tutorials here at howtoforge like our perfect server guides.
 This tutorial uses the LTS branch which gets updates for 5 years from Ubuntu and is recommended for use on servers.

 - A fast internet connection is recommended as the package updates get downloaded from Ubuntu servers during installation.